developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/output/intent/index.md

 ## UDI/Multiple Decode Mode

-When decoding a UDI-compliant object, data is acquired from multiple barcodes simultaneously and output as a multi-decode bundle, which differs slightly from a single-decode bundle.
+When decoding a UDI-compliant object, data is acquired from multiple barcodes simultaneously and output as a multi-decode bundle, which differs from a single-decode bundle.
 DataWedge also can acquire multiple non-UDI barcodes in a single scan.
+This section applies to both modes.

 ### Parameters